OlivierLD/raspberry-coffee/http-tiny-server/CASE_STUDY.md

 # Case Study (WiP)
 > I want to run a simple HTTP server on my own box,
 > possibly managing REST requests.
 > How can I do that?
+> What language can I use?

 ## Here is an example use case